MARGARET M. CLEMENTS

 Philosophy

 In the words of legendary pianist, Menahem Pressler: “Inspiration is the one thing that cannot be ordered: it must comprise us” (2005).
-For me, both teaching and learning are the primary avenues to inspiration.
-That is, teaching and learning enable us to become better than we know we have the potential to be.
+For me, both learning and teaching are the primary avenues to inspiration.
+That is, learning and teaching enable us to become better than we think we have the potential to be.
 I am personally driven by a strong belief that by improving opportunities for education, we have the possibility to transform human existence.
 Moreover, I find myself increasingly fascinated by the multiple ways in which other people add meaning to our lives.
 Teachers, especially, are in a privileged position to stimulate meaning in peoples’ lives by their intense involvement with the shaping of minds.

 Background

-Growing up the eldest daughter in a family of seven children, my parents proudly raised us on a public school teacher’s salary.
-I attended four beleaguered inner city schools that have all been shut down.
+Growing up the eldest daughter in a family of seven children, my parents raised us on a public school teacher’s salary.
+I attended four beleaguered inner city schools that subsequently have been shut down.
 As a result of this experience, I developed multifaceted and complex views of education, access, multiculturalism and social responsibility at an early age.
 Now in his fifty-first year of teaching history in an inner city public school high school district, my father reflected on his career and confided that his greatest accomplishment has been to be able to honestly say that he loves all of his students.
-At first glance, that might sound like an effortless achievement coming from a teacher who is supposed to love his students.
-However, given the disadvantaged upbringing of many of these adolescents and the resulting challenges he faces in the classroom, it occurred to me that he had accomplished something quite monumental.
-In a very real sense, my father has spent his life working with students whose socio-economic status, sociological challenges and race most definitely constrained their visualization of their own potential.
-Throughout my life I have encountered his former students who achieved more than they thought possible because of his inspiration.
+Given the disadvantaged upbringing of many of these adolescents and the resulting challenges he faces in the classroom, it occurred to me that he had accomplished something quite monumental.
+In a very real sense, my father has spent his life working with students whose visualization of their own potential has been constrained by their circumstances.
+Throughout my life I have encountered many of his former students who achieved more than they thought possible because of his inspiration.
 From him, I learned that the essence of education lies in respect for the individual and the harnessing of his/her potential.

 From my mother, I learned the power of the individual to be a catalyst for social change in the midst of overwhelming bureaucracy—to not surrender to indifference.
 At the age of six, I collected more than 200 signatures on a petition in one day that halted the asphalt trucks from paving over the brick streets in our historic neighborhood.
 My mother involved me directly in impacting our local environment.
 This is just one example of how I learned to be actively engaged in my community and how I came to know the power individuals can wield to shape the systems that directly impact their lives.
 My family has always been just as tenacious about civil and human rights: by teaching, learning and living in the inner city, we acted everyday on our beliefs of equity and transformative action.